JaufreLallement/Amon-Report/README.md

 Amon-RêpHort is a React.js based data visualization web application.

 ## Goals
 - Ability to format and visualize data from various sources
-- Disposer d’une solution customisée et customisable
+- Have a solution that is both customized and customizable
-- Générer des rapports peu importe l’outil et le contexte
+- Generate reports regardless of the context
-- Fournir un système de reporting normalisé
+- Provide a standardized report solution

 ## Technologies
 - Javascript
 - React.js
 - HTML5